DaoQuangChien/funny-movies-fe/README.md

-# Getting Started with Create React App
+# Funny movies frontend

+---

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and a few more utility libraries, latest version, to develop the frontend side for the **Funny movies** webapp

+## Setting up

+- Make sure you have [NodeJS](https://nodejs.org/en/download) installed on your machine.

+- You can use `npm` or `yarn` to run the installation command: `npm i` or `yarn`.
+Since `npm` comes with the `NodeJS`, let's use it to run the scripts available within the source.

 ## Available Scripts